hslu-ige-laes/lcm/docs/docs/quickStartGuide/nextSteps.md

 # Done
 ## Celebrate!
-By completing this quick start tutorial, you’ve learned how to set up the application.
+By completing this quick start guide you’ve learned how to set up the application.

 Here’s what you accomplished:
 - Downloaded and Started the application